-WHAT IS A COLOSTOMY?
+WHAT IS AN ILEOSTOMY?

 It may be necessary to create an artificial opening (which is referred to as a stoma) for passing stools as a result of an intestinal disorder.
-During the operation one end of the large intestine is brought out through the abdominal wall and attached to the skin.
-This procedure is referred to as a colostomy.
+During the operation one end of the small intestine is brought out through the abdominal wall and attached to the skin.
+This procedure is referred to as an ileostomy.

-A colostomy is usually performed on the left of the abdomen below the navel.
+An ileostomy is usually performed on the right of the abdomen, below the navel.